enver-haase/vaadin-osgi-demo/README.md

         # }> cd $DEMO_ROOT/demo-app
         # }> mvn clean install

-  Then, you can build the other projects project:
+  Then, you can build the other projects:

         # }> cd $DEMO_ROOT/leafletbundle
         # }> mvn clean package